-A company's power to sign, discharge and otherwise deal with contracts can be exercised by an individual acting with the company's authority and on its behalf.
+A company's power to sign, discharge and otherwise deal with contracts, or execute documents, can be exercised by an individual acting with the company's authority and on its behalf.
 A company can deal with contracts without using a common seal.